ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ## Distraction-free Proofreading

 <info-box info="">
-    This is a commercial solution provided by our partner, [WebSpellChecker](https://webspellchecker.com/), and is in beta version.
+    This is a commercial solution provided by our partner, [WebSpellChecker](https://webspellchecker.com/).
 You can report any issues in its [GitHub repository](https://github.com/WebSpellChecker/wproofreader).
 </info-box>

-[WProofreader](https://webspellchecker.com/wsc-proofreader) is the ultimate proofreading tool that combines the functionality of "spell check as you type" and "spell check in a dialog" in a modern UI.
+[WProofreader](https://webspellchecker.com/wsc-proofreader) is an innovative proofreading tool that combines the functionality of "spell check as you type" and "spell check in a dialog" in a modern UI.
 Spelling and grammar suggestions are available on hover with no clicking needed.

 {@img assets/img/wproofreader_01.png 730 Spelling and grammar checking with WProofreader in CKEditor 4 WYSIWYG editor}